Taki Tsan: 2007–2009: lives and new album

 He has done many lives, 3 with all of the ZN members.
-He has also released several tracks on the internet, to give us a taste of his upcoming project, named Rima gia Chrima 2009 (sequel to his debut), which was released in December 2009 under the final name "Rima gia Chrima 2", a double album that sold about 5,000 copies.
+He has also released several tracks on the internet, which gave a taste of his upcoming project, named Rima gia Chrima 2009 (sequel to his debut), which was released in December 2009 under the final name "Rima gia Chrima 2", a double album that sold about 5,000 copies.

 2009–2012: Rima gia Chrima Tour, TOMAHOK, 2 more mixtapes and Tigre Sporakia the Band

 After the release of Rima gia Chrima 2, Taki Tsan and many of his affiliates began his "Rima gia Chrima Tour" all over Greece, with more than 20 live performances.
 After the end of the tour, he and Isvoleas started to work on their second project as Tigre Sporakia, but this time with a live band.
 The group was renamed Tigre Sporakia the Band and changed their logo.
 Also at that time, Taki's official website, [takitsan.com] opened for the fans and in order to celebrate the opening, Taki Tsan released a new mixtape, called "Exclusive Mixtape" or "The Lost Mixtape" which was composed of 8 tracks.

 In 2011, Taki joined TOMAHOK, a new crew which was created by Isvoleas.
-On February 25 of the same year, the group's new album, "Onoma kai Pragma" was released through No Label Records and received mixed criticism from the fans, because of their changed style.
+On 25 February of the same year, the group's new album, "Onoma kai Pragma" was released through No Label Records and received mixed criticism from the fans, because of their changed style.
 His next mixtape, "Athens' Finest" was available for free download via his site, and was produced by an American beatmaker called Hamma.
 Taki Tsan now continues to work with Isvoleas on their third album which is to be released in 2012.

 2018: Rebetiko

-Taki Tsan learned to play baglama and embraced the Greek underground music genre called rebetiko and from now on he is known as Takaros on Youtube.
+Taki Tsan learned to play baglama and embraced the Greek underground music genre called rebetiko and from now on he is known as Takaros on YouTube.
 His YouTube channel is named TSANNEL.